yonaskolb/SwagGen/README.md

 ## Usage
 Use `SwagGen -help` to see the list of options:

-- **spec** This is the path to the Swagger spec used.
+- **spec** This is the path to the json Swagger spec.
 It can either be a file path or a url
 - **template** This is the path to directory that contains the template.
 This directory must contain a `template.json` manifest file
-- **destination** The director where the generated files will go
+- **destination** The directory where the generated files will go
 - **options**: A list of options that are passed to each template.
-Options must be comma delimited and each key value pair must be colon delimited e.g.  option:value, option2: value2
+Options must be comma delimited and each key value pair must be colon delimited e.g.  "option: value, option2: value2"
-- **clean** true or false - whether the destination directory is cleaned before the generated files are created
+- **clean** true or false - whether the destination directory is cleaned before the generated files are created.
+Defaults to true

 Example:

 ```
-SwagGen --template Templates/Swift --spec http://myapi.com/spec
+SwagGen --template Templates/Swift --spec http://myapi.com/spec --options "name:MyAPI, customProperty: custom value"
 ```

 ## Templates